Tournoi Indoor de Paris-Bercy

-The Tournoi Indoor de Paris-Bercy was an invitational indoor football competition organized by French club Paris Saint-Germain at the AccorHotels Arena in Paris, France.
-It was founded in 1984 and was held annually until 1991.
-Played indoors on a synthetic pitch with a seven-a-side team, the tournament featured the host club, PSG, and five other teams.
+The Tournoi Indoor de Paris-Bercy was an invitational indoor football competition organized by French club Paris Saint-Germain FC at the Accor Arena in Paris, France.
+Founded in 1984, it was staged annually until 1991.
+The tournament was played indoors on a synthetic pitch with seven-a-side teams and featured the host club alongside five invited teams.

-Hamburg won the inaugural Tournoi Indoor de Paris-Bercy in 1984, while Dynamo Kyiv won the last edition in 1991.
-PSG are the most successful club in the competition's history, having lifted the trophy twice.
-The Parisians are the only club to have won the tournament more than once.
-In addition to Hamburg and Dynamo Kyiv, Köln, Anderlecht, Santos and Ajax have also won the competition once.
+Hamburger SV won the inaugural edition in 1984, while Dynamo Kyiv claimed the final tournament in 1991.
+PSG were the most successful club in the competition's history, winning the title twice and remaining the only team to do so.
+Other winners included 1.
+FC Köln, Anderlecht, Santos, and Ajax, each of whom lifted the trophy once.